marmelab/aor-realtime/README.md

   - for `CRUD_GET_LIST`: `{ pagination: { page: {int} , perPage: {int} }, sort: { field: {string}, order: {string} }, filter: {Object} }`
   - for `CRUD_GET_ONE`: `{ id: {mixed} }`

 This function must return an object with a `subscribe` method which will be called with an `observer`.
+If it returns `null`, the query won't be updated automatically.
+This allows you to decide which query should be updated in real time.

 The `observer` have the following methods:

 - `next(data)`: Call this method each time new data is received so that the Admin-on-rest views are updated.